blazejwylegly/TSP/README.md

 # TSP
-Simple application solving "Travelling salesman problem" written with C.
+Simple project solving "Travelling salesman problem" written with C.

+Main purpose of the project was to provide algorithm and implementation for the TSP.